 If you select Reinitialize current presentation and repeat, the show will be replayed, but random elements (e.g. random transitions, effects with random values) will be recalculated beforehand.
-This setting is relevant for the Monitor directory and the management of the Monitor directory and the Monitor di
+This setting is relevant for the Monitor directory [270] effect, for example.